Did you know?

 - schools – many secondary schools offer confidential sexual health drop-ins and nurses can provide free condoms, pregnancy testing, chlamydia screening and emergency contraception

-- online – there is lots of contradictory information on the internet but sites like RSE and BISH provide clear, sensible information for young people and for parents.
+- online – there is a lot of contradictory information on the internet but sites like RSE (Relationships and Sex Education) Hub and BISH provide clear, sensible information for young people and parents

 Sexual wellbeing – People with Learning Disabilities

 Personal and sexual relationships can bring happiness, fulfilment, companionship, love and a greater sense of freedom to the lives of people with a learning disability.

 Some easier to read information is available regarding sexual health and wellbeing:

 - Contraception – Easy read – Devon Sexual Health

 - Sexually Transmitted Infections – Easy read – Devon Sexual Health